j-fet/awkword/README.md

 ## Notes

 The dictionary consists of 47,325 words and includes a "frequency index" derived from Google's Ngram data, which they've been kind enough to make available for free.
 The frequency index is used as a difficulty metric for target words; less-frequently used words appear in higher game levels.
 The dictionary for this game has been filtered to exclude proper nouns (common names, countries, products, etc.).
-In addition to Google's Ngram frequency data, other open source dictionaries (WordNet, etc.) were used to filter for commonality and validity.
+In addition to Google's Ngram frequency data, open source dictionaries (e.g. WordNet) were used to filter for commonality and validity.